Dai-Wenhan/dai-wenhan.github.io/index.md

   - **Venue**: [Zoom Link](https://zoom.us/j/95367884415?pwd=eXpRdzkvTWplYjB6c0g0RDRGWGhnZz09) <br/> Zoom Number: 953 6788 4415 <br/> Zoom password: 373352

-- **Uniformly Bounded Multiplicities in the Branching Problem and D-modules**.
+- **Uniformly Bounded Multiplicities in the Branching Problem and _D_-modules**.

-  In [arXiv:2109.05556](https://arxiv.org/abs/2109.05556), I defined uniform boundedness of a family of D-modules (and g-modules) to treat the boundedness properties uniformly.
+  In [arXiv:2109.05556](https://arxiv.org/abs/2109.05556), I defined uniform boundedness of a family of $\mathfrak{D}$-modules (and $\mathfrak{g}$-modules) to treat the boundedness properties uniformly.
 I will talk about its definition and applications.
 In particular, I will give a necessary and sufficient condition on uniform boundedness of multiplicities in the branching problem of real reductive Lie groups.
   - **Speaker**: Masatoshi Kitagawa (Waseda University).
   - **Time:** 14:00-15:00, August 24 (UTC+8).
   - **Location**: BICMR 77201.